KochPJ/follow_gaze_developmental_robotics/README.md

 ### Architecture
 ![Architecture](https://github.com/KochPJ/follow_gaze_developmental_robotics/blob/master/architecture.png  "Architecture")

+In the image above a rough outline of the implemented architecture has been visualized.
-We used object oriented programming for coding the follow_gaze project.
-We got the following classes:
+We used object oriented programming for coding the developmental joint attention model.

+Each block in the memory corresponds to an class, which can be found in a seperate file.
+These classes are:
 - Memory
 - Decision
 - Learning